 There is something so freeing about no deadlines, no meetings or emails, and no hustle and bustle.
 A vacation is a must to take some well-deserved time and get away from work.

-There are plenty of things you can do after work each week to relax, but nothing beats a few days off!
+There are plenty of things you can do after work each week to relax, but nothing beats a few days off and vacation!

 Taking a day trip or getting to a local park are good ideas for family fun, but let us help you take it a step further.
 Vacations at home or staycations are the perfect solution for you to recharge your batteries without draining your bank account.

 Staycations plans depend on your travel budget, but with a little bit of creativity and planning, you can live your best life away from the working grind.
 Check out some of our staycation ideas and get ready for your big break.
 Schedule your vacation time, maybe get a little bit of wine and food ready, and get relaxing.

 36 Fun Staycation Ideas That Won’t Break the Bank

 Grab your knee-high socks, sandals, fanny pack, camera, and take off to explore the special sights in your city.
 Sometimes we forget to appreciate our town the same way a tourist does.

 There may be a whole new world waiting for you right nearby!
 A staycation is a great opportunity to fall in love with your city again by visiting museums, amusement parks, and historic districts.
 Find a new spot to have a good meal, spend some time people-watching at a local park, or see if there’s a new bar with live music.

 Your staycation should be all about pampering and taking care of yourself!
 Depending on your budget, you can do spa day at home or hit up your local spa for some pampering and a mandated cell phone-free zone.